Back to Louisiana

 Plain English Breakdown

-This resolution asks the U.S. Congress to make sure that all unclassified documents, videos, images, and materials related to Jeffrey Epstein and Ghislaine Maxwell are released by the Department of Justice.
+This resolution asks the U.S. Congress to ensure that all unclassified documents, videos, and images related to Jeffrey Epstein and Ghislaine Maxwell are released by the Department of Justice.

 What This Bill Does

-• Asks the U.S. Congress to force the Department of Justice to release all unclassified information about Jeffrey Epstein and Ghislaine Maxwell.
+• Asks Congress to release all unclassified materials about Jeffrey Epstein and Ghislaine Maxwell.

 Who It Names or Affects